crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

         path: { path to your template }
     folder: { folder to use when printing this automation }
     name: { name to use when printing this automation }
+markets:
+  - uri: { uri of a trusted market }
 payment:
   account: { account where the user should send subscription payment
              e.g. nano address }